n-batalha/ansible-roles/README.rst

 Setup the development environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See `Molecule setup and requirements <https://molecule.readthedocs.io/en/latest/installation.html#requirements>`_ for system package requirements (currently not available to a virtualenv).
+See `Molecule setup and requirements <https://molecule.readthedocs.io/en/latest/installation.html#requirements>`_ for system requirements.

 Pipenv
 ++++++

 .. code-block:: bash

-    # We use --site-packages as it needs ssl bindings that only exist as a system package
+    # We use --site-packages as it needs bindings that only exist in a system package
     # https://github.com/ansible/ansible/issues/34340

     # strange temporary pipenv flow due to a bug